Wednesday, October 18, 2017

 Lake Superior - Hattie's Cove - Pukaskwa Park

 The water body to the left is Hattie's Cove.
 It appears to be a lake from this vantage point, but there is a cut through the ridge hidden in the trees connecting to the cove on the right.
-Pukaskwa National Park headquarters is located on Hattie's Cove, the northern most point of the large, 726 square mile park.
+Pukaskwa National Park headquarters is located on Hattie's Cove, the northernmost point of the large, 726 square mile park.
 Many hiking trails allow visitors to experience the Lake Superior wilderness, including the challenging 60 kilometer coastal trail.

 The ragged shoreline near the park headquarters has scenic trails that pass through many different environments, all in close proximity.
 Parks Canada has instituted a new program of placing red Adirondack style chairs at interesting views along some of the park trails.
-The pair of chairs at Pukaskwa did provided quite a view.
+The pair of chairs at Pukaskwa did provide quite a view.

 A dinghy ride was required to enter Hattie's Cove as it is off limits to powered craft and anchoring.
 During the exploration of the shore in the attempt to find the small cut leading to Hattie's, the chairs were sighted on a ridge.
 The first man-made objects on the shore since the Otter Island Light, 50 miles south.
 The first trail hiked brought the crew upon the chairs for a great photo opportunity.